 for further information on what might meet your needs.

-- The Accessibility Program is now located in Robarts Library, 130 St. George Street, and at offices on the Scarborough and Mississauga campuses.
+- The Accessibility Program is now located at 455 Spadina Avenue, Suite 400, and at offices on the Scarborough and Mississauga campuses.
 If you are registered with this office, you may be eligible to work with specialized counsellors and facilities.

 - The School of Continuing Studies offers many non-credit certificate courses on writing, including some in creative writing, English as a second language, and business communication.
 Courses start at various times through the year, and some are offered as distance education